 Today we continue to serve young Latinos, as well as the rest of the MSM and transgender community throughout Miami-Dade and Broward counties, with free walk-in HIV testing, appointment-based STD screening, linkage to care, risk-reduction counseling, peer leadership development, research studies, support groups, condom distribution, outreach online and at late-night venues, and Ryan White case management [in Broward].

 Tim Murphy: What is your staff like?

-SF: I'm HIV-negative and one of three white people out of 26 full-time staff who offer services 50 hours each week until 9:00 p.m. from one Broward and two Miami locations, as well as late-night outreach from mobile HIV testing vans.
+SF: We have 27 full-time staff and offer services 50 hours each week until 9:00 p.m. from one Broward and two Miami locations, as well as late-night outreach from mobile HIV testing vans.
 All of our staff are bilingual.
 Over half are themselves immigrants; nearly half are living with HIV; all are LGBTQ.
 We try to hire from the community we serve.
 No staff are trans at the moment -- we had some in the past, but one went to grad school and one went to work at the health department.
 Our entire board is Latinx.